Multicore and...

 Synchronization primitives

-Standard synchronization primitives (barriers, mutexes, condvars, semaphores, and all of their derivatives) are safe to use on a multicore box.
+Standard synchronization primitives (barriers, mutexes, condvars, semaphores, and all of their derivatives) are safe to use on a multicore system.
 You don't have to do anything special here.

 Atomic operations

-Note that if you wish to perform simple atomic operations, such as adding a value to a memory location, it isn't necessary to turn off interrupts to ensure that the operation won't be preempted.
-Instead, use the functions provided in the C include file <atomic.h>, which let you perform the following operations with memory locations in an atomic manner:
+If you wish to perform simple atomic operations, use the functions provided in the C include file <atomic.h>, which let you perform the following operations with memory locations in an atomic manner:

 Function Operation